Roux-en-Y Gastric Bypass

 During this surgery, the surgeon creates a pouch similar in size to an egg therefore restricting the volume that can be eaten.

-However, this pouch is detached from the main part of the stomach.
+This pouch is detached from the main part of the stomach.
 The lower part of the small bowel is then cut, moved up to and attached to the pouch.

 The bowel that has been bypassed is then attached to the small bowel, thereby allowing the digestive juices from the pancreas to be mixed with the food coming from the small pouch.

-The bypass works in two ways:
+The bypass works in two ways

 It restricts the amount that can be eaten and the by-passing of some of the small bowel means that there is a reduction in the amount of calories, protein, vitamins and minerals absorbed.